Automattic/EventHorizon/README.md

       # Must be one of [text, boolean, number, <predeclared enum reference>].
       type: text
       # Optional key.
-      documentation: Some description
+      description: Some description
       # Optional key.
       # Defines if a property can be null.
 Must be either a boolean or a list of predeclared platforms.
       # If key is not present property is assumed to be not null.
       optional: true
     signup_provider:
       type: signup_type
-      documentation: Some description
+      description: Some description
       optional:
         - android
         - ios